Payment technology

 Direct debit payments

-Customers benefit from the ease of not having to remember payment dates, as the money is automatically deducted once the direct debit is established.
+With a direct debit, customers benefit from the ease of not having to remember payment dates, as the money is automatically deducted once it is established.

-This is then presented at a retail location to pay in cash.
+The customer then presents this at a retail location to pay in cash.
 Once payment is made, the merchant fulfils the order or provides the service.
-Popular e-cash methods include Boleto, and Fawry.
+Popular e-cash methods include Boleto, Fawry, and Oxxo.

 Benefits of alternative payment methods